Cole Hamels: 2014 season

-Before the 2014 season, Hamels announced that he would not be ready to pitch on Opening Day because of tendonitis in his biceps.
-On April 6 Hamels pitched a re-hab game in a Minor League Class A-Advanced game, striking out four while allowing two earned runs on three hits in four innings.
+Before the 2014 season, Hamels announced that he would not be ready to pitch on Opening Day because of tendinitis in his biceps.
+On April 6, Hamels pitched a rehab game at the Class A-Advanced level, striking out four while allowing two earned runs on three hits in four innings.
 He made his first start of the season on April 23.

 Despite lack of run support contributing to a poor win–loss record, Hamels was among the best pitchers in the National League, and was even mentioned as a Cy Young candidate.
 On September 1, Hamels pitched six innings of a Phillies combined no-hitter against the Atlanta Braves.
 Hamels was pulled for a pinch hitter in the top of the seventh due to having five walks, a hit-batter, and 108 pitches through six innings.
 Overall, Hamels was the only consistent star on the Phillies, finished sixth in Cy Young voting, and was frequently mentioned as a candidate to be traded in the offseason to bolster the Phillies' lackluster farm system, after he avoided being dealt at the July trading deadline.